Spaciel/Spaciel/README.md

 - 💞️ I’m looking to collaborate on GAME ART LESGOOOOO
 - 📫 How to reach me DISCORD LESSGOOOOO
 - 😄 Pronouns: SHE/HER LESSGOOOOOO
-- ⚡ Fun fact: IM NOT FUNNY LESSGOOOOOOOOOOOOOOOOOOOOOOOOOOO
+- ⚡ Fun fact: IM GAY LESSGOOOOOOOOOOOOOOOOOOOOOOOOOOO

 <!---
 Spaciel/Spaciel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.